WildBoni/advent-of-code/README.md

 - login to https://adventofcode.com/ and get your session token from cookies using your browser devtools (after logging in, you will find a session cookie: its value is your token that needs to be copied)
 - paste your token in a .env file, eg: `AOC_TOKEN=myTokenCode`
 - get a new day puzzle with npm get-day.
-You need to specify the day number,eg: `npm get-day 1`.
+You need to specify the day number,eg: `npm run get-day 1`.
   This will create a days/day folder with:
   - readme.md file containing instructions containing AoC assignment of the day
   - input.txt containing AoC input of the day